conveyal/analysis-e2e/Fixtures/winding-roads/readme.txt

 Test conservation of edge length and geometry when splitting

 Both the OSM XML and OSM PBF are included to allow visualizing or editing the data in tools like JOSM.

+Small edits can be made inside GTFS feeds using vi on the zip file itself.